 After all of the cannabinoids have been stripped out of the plant material, the remaining liquid is separated so the CO2 is no longer present.
 Extracting CBD this way is extremely gentle because none of the chemical compounds in the hemp are destroyed.
 It also completely eliminates the risk for contaminants and residues and creates an exceptionally pure product.

 CO2 Extraction is the best method for extracting CBD.
 It provides the purest possible product and completely eliminates any chances of harmful residues or contaminants in the final product.
-Also, the cost-efficacy for the company allows them to provide products at better prices.
-So, not only do you get the best possible product, but you also get the best possible value as well.
+Because the CO2 can be reused, it also promises to be a cost-efficient extraction method, which could lead to better value for customers.